ArisBee/aristidebouix.cloud/content/en/about.md

 First of all, welcome on my blog!

-I'm Aristide, an Engineer currently building the security roadmap for Catawiki's Auction Platform.
-Catawiki is a bit like Ebay, but of much better taste and explicitely designed to satisfy the needs of passionate collectors of all kind.
+I'm Aristide, an Cybersecurity Professional currently building the security roadmap for Catawiki's Auction Platform.
+Catawiki is a bit like eBay, but of much better taste and explicitely designed to satisfy the needs of passionate collectors of all kind.

 Officially, my job is to allow IT applications to run as smoothly and securely as possible by reviewing the underlayer process and technologies.
 It goes from risk analysis to decision making and project management as well as the training and sensibilization of company staff to security best practices.